Ninsta22/reviewer-databricks-pipeline/README.md

 ### Transform

  Now, in this step, I begin transforming the data.
 First, I re-load the raw steam review data into a SparkSession, and convert the information to a Spark Dataframe.
-From here, I utilize Spark to transform the data to only include the columsn that were important.
+From here, I utilize Spark to transform the data to only include the columsn that were important, and columns where the weighted_vote_score is greater than 1.
 An important feature of Delta Lake is Schema Enforcement, so after the transformation, I needed to verify that when I save the transformed data into a new Delta Table, it still conforms to the Delta enforced schema.
 The benefit of consistency with the same data allowed for easier debugging.

 ![image](https://github.com/Ninsta22/reviewer-databricks-pipeline/assets/55768636/d4a78770-3e7a-41ba-8cbb-1bf15d5ecbc4)